 What sustained success looks like

-Sustained success is a profile, not a single statistic: strong points accumulation, efficient attack, resilient defence and enough adaptability to remain competitive as the league changes.
-The value of the analysis is in making that profile inspectable.
+Sustained success is a profile, not a single statistic: strong points accumulation, efficient attack, resilient defence, and enough adaptability to stay competitive as the league changes.
+It does not, on this evidence, include a tidy discipline formula.
+The value of the analysis is in making that profile inspectable — including the parts of it that don't resolve neatly.

-This article combines seven exploratory notebooks using historical Premier League match and team-performance data.
-The series includes data-cleaning, cumulative and per-game comparisons, performance profiling and simple modelling.
-Results are descriptive rather than causal: tactics, spending, player availability, fixture difficulty and changing league conditions are not fully controlled.
-Recent or partial seasons should be interpreted with particular care.
+Combines seven exploratory notebooks using historical Premier League match and team-performance data: data-cleaning (including a manual champions cross-check), cumulative and per-game comparisons, performance profiling, and statistical modelling.
+Results are descriptive rather than causal — tactics, spending, player availability and fixture difficulty aren't controlled for.

 Full analysis and original sources